ahmadhfs/Early-Stage-Project-Success-Measurement/Project Proposal.md

 * **usd pledged**: Conversion in US dollars of the pledged column (done by kickstarter)

 ### Algorithms:
 The goal as described yield a classification problem ;therefore, the model tries to predict the target column "state".
-Possible algorithms or architectures are Logistic Regression, Support Vector Machine, Random Forest, Gradient Boosting, XG Boosting, LSTM, and/or Transformer "pre-trained Bert".
+Possible algorithms or architectures are Logistic Regression, Support Vector Machine, Random Forest, Gradient Boosting, XG Boosting, LSTM, and/or a transformer like "pre-trained Bert".

 ## 3- Tools:
 ---